 Make your own Minox film

 I have used the procedure described here to assemble numerous Minox films.
 I haven’t had a single failure with these films, be it light penetration marks on the negatives or problems during film transport.
 I have also not found any traces of dust or fluff on the negatives.
-I didn’t lose a single movie during editing and loading, even though I had to teach myself everything in the beginning and had no experience at all.
+I didn’t lose a single film when cutting and loading, even though I had to teach myself everything in the beginning and had no experience at all.

 I can therefore recommend this process with a clear conscience.
 However, I accept no responsibility for any damage that may occur to the camera or film as a result of using this procedure.